Painful birth for Europe's new one-stop patent

 At a time when competition in new inventions is increasing, not only from Silicon Valley but also from Asia, Battistelli is convinced a single patent is an important tool for innovation.

-After all, intellectual property is at the heart of business, as shown by the global patent fight between Apple and Samsung Electronics over smartphones.
+After all, intellectual property is at the heart of business, as shown by the global patent fight between Apple (AAPL.O) and Samsung Electronics (005930.KS) over smartphones.

 It also promises clarity over what qualifies for protection in controversial areas like genetic and stem-cell research.